Region 7 Science Program

 What is the Regional Science Program?

-The Regional Science Program links EPA's Office of Research and Development (ORD) with EPA's Regional Offices and emphasizes building networks and partnerships between Regional and ORD scientists, effectively transferring research results on high-priority regional science issues and conducting science outreach to the states, tribes, and communities.
+The Regional Science Program links EPA's Office of Applied Science and Environmental Solutions (OASES) with EPA's Regional Offices and emphasizes building networks and partnerships between Regional and OASES scientists, effectively transferring research results on high-priority regional science issues and conducting science outreach to the states, tribes, and communities.

 On this page: